Cards’ Molina goes on IL with strained right thumb tendon

-ST. LOUIS (AP) — Cardinals catcher Yadier Molina was put on the 10-day injured list with a strained right thumb tendon.
+ST. LOUIS (AP) — Cardinals catcher Yadier Molina was put on the 10-day injured list Friday because of a strained right thumb tendon.

 The 36-year-old, a nine-time All-Star, got hurt during Saturday’s game against Atlanta and tried to play through the injury.

-St. Louis announced the roster move Friday and said it was retroactive to Wednesday.
+St. Louis said the roster move was retroactive to Wednesday.

+Cardinals president of baseball operations John Mozeliak said surgery had not been discussed.

+“We did an MRI this morning and that indicated that there is some damage to the tendon in his thumb, throwing hand, and we’ll have him see a specialist this afternoon, as well,” Mozeliak said.
+“Probably have a better idea of maybe length and what to expect by sometime tomorrow morning.”

 Matt Wieters will get most of the playing time while Molina is sidelined.
 St. Louis selected the contract of Andrew Knizner from Triple-A Memphis.